UMBCvision/CompRess/Readme.md

     --save <path_to_save_folder> \
     <path_to_imagenet_data>
 ```
 Note that above execution will cache features too.
-After first execution, you can add "--load_cache" flag to load cached features from file.
+After first execution, you can add "--load_cache" flag to load cached features from a file.

 To evaluate cluster alignment models on ImageNet, run: